solidfire/solidfire-sdk-python/README.md

 **How To Use**
 --------------
 Using the SolidFire Element API Python SDK is very straightforward.
-Just import the module, instantiate an instance of the `solidfire.Element` class, give it your authentication credentials, and start asking the SolidFire Element API for data.
+Just import the module, instantiate an instance of the `solidfire.Element` class, give it admin authentication credentials, and start asking the SolidFire Element API for data.
 *Note*:
 The parameter *verify_ssl=False* is useful when connecting to an IP or when ssl errors are causing the connection to fail.